JimDesu/basis-lang/spec.md

 First occurrence introduces; repetitions unify; scope is the signature; binding-source rules are inherited from inline type variables (non-CREATE occurrences bind from the callers' annotations; CREATE outputs are stamped; an outputs-only variable is admissible exactly as far as destination-driven resolution fixes it).
 Within the body, a bound variable is a **valid witness reference** at annotation and provision positions &mdash; `union` builds its result under `W`.
 A variable occurring once in a signature is legal: it asserts nothing at the boundary but, with body visibility, captures the argument's witness for compatible sibling construction.
 Declaring a single-character type, concept, or witness is legal with a declaration-site warning; where such a name resolves, resolution wins over the variable reading.

-**(c) Witness narrowing** takes an existential to an annotated demand through the visible `-<` guard (&sect;7.14): one dictionary-pointer comparison, `TagMismatch` on inequality, the bound name at the annotated type on success.
+**(c) Witness narrowing** takes an existential to an annotated demand through the visible `-<` guard (&sect;7.14): one dictionary-pointer comparison, `NarrowMismatch` on inequality, the bound name at the annotated type on success.
 The one dynamic point in the design, and it is programmer-written at a failure-idiomatic position; static by default, dynamic only where spelled.

 **(d) Buffer-backed types: mandatory-static.** For a buffer-backed witness-bearing type the component is not opt-in &mdash; it **is the dispatch source**, since no embedded word exists (&sect;9.20): concretely annotated, dispatch is monomorphic and fully static; variable-annotated, the dictionary flows on the ordinary hidden-parameter channel, supplied by the caller who statically knows the binding.
 The bytes stay pure &mdash; copyable, traversal-free, containment intact &mdash; and since the witness has no runtime existence on this side, **no runtime mismatch can occur**: narrowing is neither needed nor possible (&sect;7.14's inadmissibility).
 The bare spelling (`SortedVec[T] &dst, SortedVec[T] src`) means **one implicit witness variable shared across the signature**: agreement is the cheap spelling, and accepting disagreement must be spelled with distinct explicit variables.